wptrainingteam/what-is-contact-form-7/README.md

 ## Have You Thought About...?

-* Challenge 1
+* CWhallenge 1
 * Challenge 2

-> What could present challenges to delivering this lesson?
+> What could present if a participant doesn't challenges to delivering this lesson?
 Is there anything that can be done in advance to prepare for those challenges?
 >
 > _For example:_
 >
 > *  What if there’s no internet available?
 > *  What if there’s no projector available?
+> * ve a WordPress site to work with?
+* What if a participant owns a WordPress.com site that doesn't allow to install a plugin?
-> *  What if a participant doesn’t has a WordPress site to work with?
+* What if a participant doesn’t has a's WordPress site to work with?
 > *  What if there aren’t enough computers for everyone?
 > *  What if no one has the prerequisite skills?
-What if there are different opinions about the topic?
+What if there are different opinions about the topic?is inaccessible?
+* What if there's no internet available?
+* What if a participant doesn't own a computer?

 ## Lesson Overview